-Yet that only puts it up into the high end of some key weekly Oscillator resistance (MA-41 plus 75-85) at 7.12-7.22, with the decision now more critical slightly since it traded above that previous 7.10 area all-time high.
-If the Oscillator resistance should be violated, based on the 2018 activity the next Oscillator thresholds are not until much higher: 7.77 and 8.27 (MA-41 plus 1.70 and 2.20.)
+That put it up above the high end of some key weekly Oscillator resistance (MA-41 plus 75-85) at 6.85-6.95 into next week, with the decision now more critical slightly since it recently traded above that previous 7.10 area all-time high prior to the current slide back toward the Oscillator projections.
+The key now may be whether it weakens further to drop below that Oscillator range, or pushes back above that 7.10 previous all-time high.

+Based on the 2018 activity the next Oscillator thresholds are not until much higher: 7.80 and 8.30 (MA-41 plus 1.70 and 2.20.)
 However, at least so far it has loosely defended the Oscillator resistance up to slightly above that 7.10 area previous 2018 crisis all-time high.